Democracy Watch Mission

 The following sub-categories are umbrella terms for the most common types of antidemocratic legislation within the four categories outlined above:

-Legislation that harms the lesbian, gay, bisexual, transgender, queer, and broader community of sexual identities and performance in the United States, including their representation and histories.
+LGBTQ+ Rights Legislation that restricts or harms the rights of the lesbian, gay, bisexual, transgender, queer, and broader community in the United States, including their representation and histories.

-Legislation that harms educational institutions, educators, and curriculum.
+Legislation that harms public education institutions, educators, and the right to quality curriculum.

-Legislation that threatens freedom of the press or media in all of its forms.
+Legislation that threatens the freedom of the press or media, freedom of speech, and the right to assembly, protest, or petition.

 Legislation that threatens access to healthcare and medical services.